mcgourthynatwit/Busy-Boards/README.md

 This is a clone of the original project completed by :
-  Nicholas McGourthy
+  Nicholas McGourthy,
-  Jaden Reid
+  Jaden Reid,
-  Yogi Patel
+  Yogi Patel,
   Tim Magee

 Completed for COMP 4960 Fall 2023